-We met in orbit, where I'd gone to experience the famed low-gravity sybarites.
-Getting staggering drunk is not much fun at one gee, but at ten to the neg eight, it's a blast.
-You don't stagger, you bounce, and when you're bouncing in a sphere full of other bouncing, happy, boisterous naked people, things get deeply fun.

-I was bouncing around inside a clear sphere that was a mile in diameter, filled with smaller spheres in which one could procure bulbs of fruity, deadly concoctions.
+I was bouncing around inside a clear sphere that was a mile in diameter, filled with smaller spheres in the neg eight, it's a blast.
+You don't stagger, you bounce, and when you're bouncing in a sphere full of other bouncing, happy, boisterous naked people, was a mile in diameter, filled with smaller spheres in which one could procure bulbs of fruity, deadly concoctions.
 Musical instruments littered the sphere's floor, and if you knew how to play, you'd snag one, tether it to you and start playing.
 Others would pick up their own axes and jam along.
 The tunes varied from terrific to awful, but they were always energetic.